 Traveling equips us with new experiences but with photography, the experiences can be frozen at the exact moment they occur.
 If you’re traveling and or planning to travel in the future, there are travel photography hacks you should be equipped with to make your travel experience an unforgettable one.

 These travel photography tips and tricks will come in handy during travel and will bring your

 photography skills to a whole new level.

 1. Pack the right gear

 Whether you are going to use your phone or camera you should carry the right gear to make taking photos during your travels easy.
-Having a good camera, batteries, a few different lenses, filters, external flashes, straps and holsters, tripod and a camera bag in your possession is a huge plus.
+Having a good camera, batteries, a few different lenses, filters, external flashes, straps and holsters, a tripod and a camera bag in your possession is a huge plus.

 Your tripod stand should be steady and easy to handle whereas your camera bag should protect your camera from moisture, dust, and heat and be able to evenly distribute weight on your shoulders.

 2. Research on locals and travel location